zbynekdrlik/abl-touchosc/README.md

 - Look for "Mapped to Return Track X" in logs

 **Double-click mute not working:**
-- Check configuration syntax exactly matches examples
+- Check each group is on its own line in configuration
 - Group name must match exactly (case-sensitive)
 - Enable DEBUG = 1 in mute_button.lua to see detection logs
+- Verify configuration format matches examples exactly

 **Controls not responding:**
 - Check connection numbers in configuration